rshreyas16/Walmart_Sales_Forecasting/README.md

 For this project, we have used the dataset available from ‘Walmart Store Sales Forecasting’ project that was available on Kaggle.
 In this dataset, we have weekly sales data for 45 stores and 99 departments for a period of 3 years.
 In addition, we had store and geography specific information such as store size, unemployment rate, temperature, promotional markdowns etc. Using these factors, we needed to develop a regression model that can forecast the sales and is also computationally efficient and scalable.

-The Machine learning algorithms used in this project are Linear Regression, Decision tree and Random forest regressor.
+The EDA is conducted and the Machine learning algorithms used in this project are Linear Regression, Decision tree and Random forest regressor.